Wynn Las Vegas: Restaurants

 "The Buffet at Wynn" was among the most popular in Las Vegas.
 Because of health concerns during the early months of the COVID-19 pandemic, the buffet switched to a new format in which servers brought food to the diners.
 After a few months, Wynn Resorts determined that this concept was unpopular among guests, announcing the buffet's closure later in 2020.
 The Buffet at Wynn returned in July 2021, with a traditional buffet format.

 La Cave Wine & Food Hideaway was opened by Michael Morton in 2010.
 It underwent a renovation in 2019, adding a garden lounge, and a further renovation in 2024.
 Cipriani, a chain of Italian restaurants, opened a location at the Wynn in 2018.
 In 2021, the resort added Delilah, a supper club named after an existing establishment in West Hollywood.
 Delilah's design is based on Las Vegas supper clubs of the 1950s.
 Other dining establishments include Tableau, a fine-dining restaurant.
 In 2024, chef Alon Shaya operated a Mediterranean pop-up restaurant at the resort for nine months.
 Lakeside, a seafood restaurant overseen by chef David Walzog, closed in 2024.
-Pisces Bar & Seafare took its place in mid-2025.
+Pisces took its place in mid-2025.

 Clubs

 Wynn Las Vegas opened with a water-themed nightclub known as La Bete, French for "The Beast".
 It served as a restaurant and bar, and would convert to an after-hours club.
 The club did not meet Wynn's expectations, and the resort's director of nightclub operations departed less than two weeks after the opening.
 Victor Drai was hired later that year to revamp La Bete.
 The club closed for a two-month multimillion dollar renovation, reopening as Tryst on New Year's Eve 2005.
 The new club included more outdoor seating, and was managed by Drai along with brothers Cy and Jesse Waits.
 Drai departed Wynn Las Vegas in 2010, to pursue other business ventures.
 Tryst closed in November 2015.
 It was renovated and reopened in April 2016 as Intrigue, a 14000 sqft club which would eventually close three years later.

 Sean Christie's Las Vegas Nightlife Group operated the Blush nightclub from 2007 to 2011.

-Scott Sartiano's Bond Hospitality Group is expected to open its members-only social club, Zero Bond, in late 2025.
+Scott Sartiano's Bond Hospitality Group opened a Zero Bond members-only social club on the Wynn property, overlooking the golf course, as well as the adjacent Sartiano's Italian Steakhouse restaurant, in March 2026.